tari-labs/tari-university/layer2scaling/more-landscape/landscape-update.md

 #### Opportunities for Tari

-Has alignment with Tari's base requirements as a trustless Masternode matching/batch processing engine with strong privacy features.
+Has benefits to Tari as a trustless Masternode matching/batch processing engine with strong privacy features.

 #### Threats for Tari